New To Virginia

 - Document Guide for Licenses and ID Cards

-Obtain a Vehicle Safety Inspection Sticker
+Step 2: Get a Vehicle Safety Inspection Sticker

-Note: If you drive your vehicle without an inspection sticker, you may be ticketed by law enforcement.
+Note: If you drive your vehicle without an inspection sticker, you may be ticketed.
 A conviction for violating Virginia inspection laws could result in a fine and be posted to your driving record.

-- The counties of Arlington, Fairfax, Loudoun, Prince William, or Stafford
+- The counties of Arlington, Fairfax, Loudoun, Prince William or Stafford

-- The cities of Alexandria, Fairfax, Falls Church, Manassas, or Manassas Park
+- The cities of Alexandria, Fairfax, Falls Church, Manassas or Manassas Park

-For information about emissions inspections and the locations of inspection stations, contact the Department of Environment Quality at (703)583-3900 or toll free in Virginia at 1-800-275-3844.
+For more information on emissions inspections, visit the Department of Environmental Quality website, or call them at 703-583-3900 or toll free in Virginia at 1-800-275-3844.

-Meet Virginia's Vehicle Insurance Requirements
+Step 5: Meet Virginia's Vehicle Insurance Requirements

 If insurance is not an option, you must pay a $500 uninsured motor vehicle fee (UMV).
 Paying this fee does not provide insurance coverage, but it does allow you to register and operate your vehicle in Virginia for one year.